HangfireIO/Hangfire/README.md

 HangFire
 =========

-HangFire provides support for simple, efficient and transparent **background job processing for ASP.NET applications**.
-It helps you to define, create and process these jobs asynchronously.
-Move your long running tasks out of the request processing pipeline without losing control over them!
+HangFire helps to perform background jobs inside your ASP.NET application in a simple, efficient and transparent way.
+It allows you to define, create and process these jobs asynchronously.
+With this library, you can move your long running tasks out of the request processing pipeline without losing control over them:

 - Mass newsletter
 - Batch import from xml, csv, json